Aftaab99/Text2SpeechService/README.md

 3. Install docker and docker-compose and run the following.
 This will spawn 3 worker nodes and 1 master node, each node being a Gunicorn server process.

         docker-compose build
-        docker-compose run
+        docker-compose up

 ### Text2Speech implementation
 This repo makes use of [FastSpeech](https://github.com/xcmyz/FastSpeech) for speech synthesis.
-Clone my [fork](https://github.com/Aftaab99/FastSpeech) into `services/text2speech/FastSpeech`.
-Its mostly the same except I removed the GPU code and WaveGlow as audio quality was satisfactory and WaveGlow was slow on CPU.
+Download the FastSpeech model into `services/text2speech/FastSpeech/model_new/` from [FastSpeech](https://github.com/xcmyz/FastSpeech).
+We have removed the WaveGlow model from FastSpeech due to performance limitations.